Is Risk-Sensitive Reinforcement Learning Properly Resolved?: Preliminaries

-As a type of risk measure, a \emph{distortion risk measure}~\citep{wang1996distorion} $\beta$ for a random variable $X$ with the cumulative distribution function (CDF) $F_X(x)$ is defined as $\beta[X]=\int_{-\infty}^\infty x~\frac{\partial}{\partial x}\left(h_\beta\circ F_X\right)(x)~{\rm d}x$, where $h_\beta:[0,1]\rightarrow[0,1]$, called a distortion function, is a continuous non-decreasing function that transforms the CDF of $X$ into $\left(h_\beta\circ F_X\right)(x)$.
-Intuitively, a distortion function distorts the probability density of a random variable to give more weight to either higher or lower-risk events.
-For example, \texttt{mean} and \texttt{CVaR} are the most commonly used distortion risk measures.
 For readers unfamiliar with distortion risk measures, we list some typical examples and their definitions in \ap{ap:exp-vs-distortion}.
-Thereafter, risk-sensitive reinforcement learning (RSRL) is natural to combine various distortion risk measures with distributional RL for achieving a risk-sensitive behavior.
-In the sequel, a risk-sensitive optimal policy with distortion risk measure $\beta$ can be defined as a deterministic policy $\pi_\beta^*$ by the risk-sensitive return over random variable $S_0\sim\rho_0$ representing the initial state:
+Thereafter, risk-sensitive reinforcement learning is natural to combine various distortion risk measures with distributional RL to achieve a risk-sensitive behavior.
+In the sequel, a risk-sensitive optimal policy with distortion risk measure $\beta$ can be defined as a deterministic policy $\pi_\beta^*$ by the risk-sensitive return over random variable $s_0\sim\rho_0$ representing the initial state:

 We call \eq{eqn:risk-sensitive-policy} the RSRL objective, as it seeks a policy that maximizes the risk measure of accumulated return over whole trajectory given the initial state distribution.
-Such a formulation was initially implemented in \cite{dabney2018iqn}, by directly changing the objective to risk measures computed from the value distribution.
-Some other works define and optimize risk in a per-step manner~\cite{bauerle2011markov,chow2014cvar,tamar2015policy}, but this paper only focuses on the RSRL objective, as it is the natural risk-sensitive extension of RL.
+Such a formulation was initially implemented in \cite{dabney2018iqn}, by directly changing the objective to risk measures computed from the value distribution, which is shown to be problematic later in this paper.
+Some other works define and optimize risk in a per-step manner~\cite{tamar2015policy,bauerle2022markov}, but we only focuses on the RSRL objective, as it is the natural risk-sensitive extension of RL.
 For readers interested in per-step risk definition, we give a brief introduction in \ap{ap:dynamic-vs-static}.